rhazzed/potatoCHIP/README.md

-# CHIP code development for Durpa and Nimrod
+# CHIP code development for Derpa and Nimrod